vitorvsv/larenv/README.md

 <h2>Steep 2 - Folders</h2>

-if don't exists in folder larenv_db the folders scripts and bases, create that.
+if don't exists in folder larenv_mysql/larenv_postgres the folders scripts and bases, create that.
 Use the command bellow

 mkdir larenv_db/scripts && mkdir larenv_db/bases